lukaspili/Volley-Ball/README.md

 ### Structure

 Volley Ball is built on top of Volley, which is included as a git submodule from <https://android.googlesource.com/platform/frameworks/volley>.
 Sadly, Volley uses several times the private and default scopes which obligated me to copy past some pieces of code.
 It's documented in the source code.
+Current version of the Volley sub module: 4c2fe13.

 ### Tests